Jcait/Project-knight-travails/README.md

 };
 ```

-The brief mentions using Graphs which at the time the concept seemed completely alien, Researching Graphs, the `Map()` Object came up a so lets go with that.
+The brief mentions using graphs, which at the time the concept seemed completely alien.
+Researching graphs, the `Map()` object came up, so lets go with that.

-As well as having the map I want a function that adds to the map.
-(The Value is convered to a string because it's easier to compare two strings than it is two arrays. )
+As well as having the map, I want a function that adds to the map.
+(The value is convered to a string because it's easier to compare two strings than it is two arrays.)

 ```js
 const knightMoves = (start, target) => {